-Seeing the sudden burst of creators minting memes as NFTs on the marketplace, many people wonder, why are meme owners so interested in selling their NFTs online.
+Seeing the sudden burst of creators minting NFT memes on the marketplace, many people wonder, why are meme owners so interested in selling their NFTs online.
 To which, Chris Torres, the creator of Nyan Cat, has the perfect answer.

-He shared his experience of his image being used commercially.
-He previously sued Warner Bros for using the car for commercial uses.
+Many people have used his creation for commercial purposes without his permission.
+He previously sued Warner Bros for using the cat for commercial uses.
 In an interview with The Guardian, Torres said, “It has been pretty much a constant for me that my ownership of Nyan Cat has been brought into question.
 When something is on the internet, people assume it is something that can be taken for commercial use, without attribution.”

 Despite having the copyright to the original Harambe image, it still didn’t matter to the brands because there was no one to hold them accountable until the NFTs arrived with the concept of ownership.
 McCurry was thrilled by this technology because this meant no one could misappropriate his image for personal interest.

-So, in a way, NFT memes have brought something positive for the meme owners other than being a center of jokes and humor.
+So, in a way, NFT memes have brought something positive for the meme owners other than being the center of jokes and humor.